cancerit/CaVEMan/README.md

 * BWA Mapped, indexed, duplicate marked/removed bam files, for both a normal and tumour sample
 * Reference.fasta and index
+* A one based bed style format file of regions to ignore during analysis (see specified format).

+##Prerequisites (Optional - will result in more accurate calls)

 * Normal and tumour copy number files (see specified format).
-* A bed file of regions to ignore during analysis (see specified format).
+* A normal contamination of tumour value

 ##Processing flow